proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 <small>
 *<b id="fig2">Figure 2</b>: The 10-cm telescopes used to identify the transiting planet TrES-2.
-Together these telescopes form the Trans-altlantic Exoplanet Survey network, and search the night sky for evidence of planets orbiting around distant stars.
+Together these telescopes form the Trans-atlantic Exoplanet Survey network, and search the night sky for evidence of planets orbiting around distant stars.
 The PSST is located at Lowell Observatory, home to another planet hunter, Clyde Tombaugh, discoverer